The Flex Rake is an innovative approach to hay and forage production.

 The times that allow for raking and baling at the same time are where we really make some hay!!

 2. The rake has an integrated driveshaft that is enclosed inside of the main frame.
 The only exposure of the drive shaft is at the front and rear of the rake.
 The ends of the drive shaft are interchangeable and allow for standard 540 PTO, small 1000 PTO or large 1000 PTO.
 Drive shafts are 2" solid steel with industrial pillow block bearings that provide support at both ends and in the center.

 3. The rake has main rake arms which extend and retract in a "V" fashion and are actuated by the tractor hydraulics.
-The front end of the main arms are supported by gauge wheels which, while in operation, lessen the stress on the machine’s frame and individual rake wheels while operating on uneven terrain.
-The rake arms are made from 1/4" wall A500 grade or stronger tubing.
+The front end of each of the main arms are supported by gauge wheels which, while in operation, lessen the stress on the machine’s frame and individual rake wheels on uneven terrain.
+The rake arms are made from 1/4" wall 4" X 6" A500 grade or stronger tubing.

-4. As the name implies, the rake’s arms are independent of each other while raking allowing individual flex and movement to maintain more consistent contact with the ground.
-This is accomplished through a pinned joint where the arms are attached to the main frame.
+4. As the name implies, the rake’s arms operate independently of each other while raking allowing individual flex and movement to maintain more consistent contact with the ground.
+This is accomplished through a pinned joint where the main arms are attached to the main frame.

 6. Flex Rakes have an adjustable windrow width that is able to close up for small inline balers or open up wide enough for the 5 foot and Megawide round balers.